 Most recent performance

 There are currently no scheduled performances of Swan Lake.
-It was last on stage 29 July—15 August 2013.
+It was last on stage 29 July—10 August 2016 as part of the Summer 2015/16 season.

 News and features